 Stucco masons need to be in good physical condition in order to handle the physical requirements that this job demands.
 Stucco masons should have solid manual dexterity and understand how to work with a variety of tools, including straightedges, brushes, trowels and floats.

 Economic and Career Outlook

 Professionals that become qualified stucco masons are already at the peak of their profession, but they can still find advancement opportunities as a supervisor or estimator.
-Many stucco masons are self-employed, and the U.S. Bureau of Labor Statistics reports that they earned a median annual salary of $37,320 in 2015.
-The BLS also projects employment for masonry jobs will grow by 7% from 2014-2024.
+Many stucco masons are self-employed, and the U.S. Bureau of Labor Statistics reports that they earned a median annual salary of $45,440 in 2019.
+The BLS also projects employment for stucco masonry jobs will grow by 4% from 2019-2029.